 Homes are at the heart of this community, which is part of Chicago’s historic Bungalow Belt.
-The majority of homes are classic bungalows or single-family homes, with a few condominium buildings.
-The neighborhood’s architecturally-significant churches add historic charm.
+The majority of homes are classic bungalows or single-family homes, with a few condominium buildings in the mix.
+The neighborhood’s architecturally significant churches add historic charm to the neighborhood.

 Portage Park’s namesake park in the neighborhood’s center is the largest on the city’s Northwest Side.
-A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces and an Olympic-sized pool used in the 1970s for U.S. Olympic Team time trials.
+A community gem since 1913, the park has walking trails, playgrounds, wide-open spaces and an Olympic-sized pool that was used for the U.S. Olympic Team time trials in the 1970s.

-Along Irving Park Road there is an eclectic mix of eateries including traditional steakhouses, Mexican restaurants, classic diners and casual coffee shops.
+Along Irving Park Road there is an eclectic mix of eateries including traditional steakhouses, classic diners and casual coffee shops.
 There are also bars ranging from trendy cider houses and breweries to small dives and karaoke hotspots.
 Shopping is abundant in the Six Corners area with a resurgence of new shops.

 Portage Park is accessible by the CTA Blue Line’s Montrose Station and Metra’s Milwaukee District North stop just west of the expressway.

 at Jefferson Park, Montrose